jundalisay/sp/content/en/research/smith/theory-moral-sentiments/part-3/chapter-1.md

 ---
-title: "The Principle of Self-approbation Simplified"
+title: "The Principle of Self-approbation"
 heading: "Chapter 1"
 description: "Private Morals are based on the sympathy of the Deity on us, through a natural construct called the conscience"
 # date: 2015-09-30